-On Apple co-founder Ronald Wayne's birthday, the man credited with the design of the first Apple logo, we look at the tech giant's many products from the beginning till the present time that went on to make it a household name...
+On the 34th anniversary of the introduction of Apple Lisa, we look at the tech giant's many products from the beginning till the present time that went on to make it a household name...

 Apple I: The first ever technological endeavour by Apple, the Apple I kits were computers single handedly designed and hand-built by co-founder Steve Wozniak, who demonstrated it at the Homebrew Computer Club.
 Consisting of a motherboard with CPU, RAM, and basic textual-video chips it went on sale in July 1976 at a market price of USD 666.66.